Blog Layout

 DAY 9 - SCAMANDER to HOBART (BLD)

-Friday 21st March: We head to the pretty seaside village of Coles Bay where we will cruise to the magical Wineglass Bay in the Freycinet National Park.
-Step aboard the cruise vessel to experience this place of beauty.
+Friday 21st March: Head to the pretty seaside village of Coles Bay where we will cruise to the magical Wineglass Bay.
+Enter the Freycinet National Park.
+Step aboard the cruise vessel to experience this place of beauty, from the sights of the national park to the abundant wildlife.
 Dropping anchor inside Wineglass Bay, take in the tranquillity of one of the world’s most beautiful beaches and perfect turquoise waters.
-Disembarking, we travel through to Hobart our accommodation for three nights.
-Tonight we have a special dinner in store as we indulge our taste buds at the renowned Point Revolving Restaurant.
+With the water lapping the boat, feel spoilt as we enjoy some of the area’s finest and freshest produce for lunch.
+Disembarking, travel to Hobart to check in for the next three nights.

 Stay: Wrest Point Hotel Casino, Hobart